Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-5.md

       Correct answer: A, C
     </details>

 4. An AWS customer has used one Amazon Linux instance for 2 hours, 5 minutes and 9 seconds, and one CentOS instance for 4 hours, 23 minutes and 7 seconds.
-How much time will the customer be billed for?
+How much time will the customer be billed for? [recheck]
     - A. 3 hours for the Linux instance and 5 hours for the CentOS instance.
     - B. 2 hours, 5 minutes and 9 seconds for the Linux instance and 4 hours, 23 minutes and 7 seconds for the CentOS instance.
     - C. 2 hours, 5 minutes and 9 seconds for the Linux instance and 5 hours for the CentOS instance.